naninovel/docs/docs/guide/custom-novel-actions.md

 `UndoAsync` method is invoked when rewinding novel scripts backwards.
 In case your novel action changes scene state, you should revert the changes here; otherwise just return a completed task.

-To expose an action parameter to novel scripts, add a `NovelActionParameter` attribute to the public field you want to expose.
+To expose an action parameter to novel scripts, add a `NovelActionParameter` attribute to the public property you want to expose.
 The attribute takes two optional arguments: `name` (string) is an alias name of the parameter and `isOptional` (bool) controls whether the parameter should be considered optional (can be omitted in novel scripts).
 If you wish to make the parameter nameless, set an empty string (`""` or `string.Empty`) as the alias.

 To assign a tag (alias) to the novel action, apply `NovelActionTag` attribute to the implementing class.
 In novel scripts you can reference the action by either its implementation class name or the assigned tag.